mariarodr1136/AtmosphereAnalyzer/README.md

 ## Usage

 1. **Simulate Sensor Data**: Run the Python script to simulate data transmission to the Django API.
-2. **View Data on Dashboard**: Access the React dashboard to view real-time environmental metrics visualized from the API.
+2. **View Data on Dashboard**: Access the React dashboard to visualize real-time environmental metrics sourced from the API.

 ## Deployment